 Students acquire language skills through listening, speaking, and writing practice.
 Emphasis is placed on vocabulary and conversational skills.
 Many students become well versed in Spanish and are eligible to enter Spanish II as freshmen in high school.

 St. Dominic School uses new technology to support the School-wide Learning Expectations and the school’s Mission.
-Kindergarten through Fourth Grade share individual Chromebooks and iPads to learn important foundational skills.
-Fifth Grade is a one-to-one program where each student is issued a Chromebook for the year.
-Grades Sixth through Eighth also have a one-to-one program utilizing iPads.
+Kindergarten through Second Grade share individual Chromebooks and iPads to learn important foundational skills.
+Grades Third through Eighth have a one-to-one program utilizing iPads or Chromebooks.

-Students engage in various learning experiences such as educational programs, Internet-based research, writing, and the creation of various kinds of presentations/projects using Google Applications, Movie Makers, Coding Programs, etc. Teachers also use the interactive white boards to enhance learning and differentiate instruction while integrating technology into the classroom curriculum.
+Students engage in various learning experiences such as educational programs such as IXL, Internet-based research, writing, and the creation of various kinds of presentations/projects using Google Applications, Movie Makers, Coding Programs, etc. Teachers also use the interactive white boards to enhance learning and differentiate instruction while integrating technology into the classroom curriculum.

 St Dominic students actively participate in Physical Education each week.
 Our part-time P.E. teacher is dedicated to providing active and challenging classes for each grade level.
 Students participate in gross motor movement, learn the rules of organized playground and court games, learn about nutrition and health, and are encouraged to be physically active in their lives.
 Upper graders also participate in the Presidential Fitness testing each year.